 Like much of scientific research there are some conflicting results.
 In a 2009 paper we get two graphs of fluid and crystallized intelligence:

-However, other studies including this one from Nature Neuroscience Reviews that looked at the same people as they aged in a longitudinal study found the decline in cognitive function occurred considerably later.
+Nature Neuroscience Reviews that looked at the same people as they aged in a longitudinal study found the decline in cognitive function occurred considerably later.

 You can see that perceptual speed peaks very early, the best performance occurred at age 25 –which is also consistent with the above results.
 This makes sense young people are ‘faster’.
 But when you look at some of the other cognitive functions we see some very interesting results.